 Image nodes may be exported.
 Exporting an image node results the creation of compressed archive file with the node and all edges and nodes leading up to the node.
 The name of the compressed file and the enclosed project is the node's image name (replacing '.' with '_').

 Links may also be selected, changing the image display to show the output node, input node and associated difference mask.
 Editing a link permits the user to change the operation and description.
 Links created using a plugin operation ([Process Next w/Filter [Ctrl-f]) cannot be edited.
 They may be inspected.
 Inspection opens a separate window with the description of the link.

+Video Displays

+When working with video nodes, image displays contain a frame from the video.
+The tool selects the most diverse in color ranges over the first 25 frames of the video.

+Each image display is a button.
+Click on the image opens the image in the default system viewer.
+In the case of videos, the default system viewer is a movie player.